Bubbu0129/Frontend-Demo/README.md

-# Personal Blog
+# HTML Demo

-This project is a webpage: <a href="https://crisper-dong.github.io/blog" rel="nofollow">https://crisper-dong.github.io/blog</a>.
+This project is a webpage: [Demo](https://bubbu0129.github.io/HTML-Demo/).

-At this stage, it's just a primitive version, which doesn't looks like a blog at all.
-I opt to build the site from scratch so as to practise my web-dev skills.</p>
+I opt to build the site from scratch so as to practise my web-dev skills, so it may look primitive and kinda dumb.

 PS: I referred to the instructions on <a href="https://developer.mozilla.org/en-US/docs/Learn" rel="nofollow"> MDN Web Docs</a>.